aahmad94/slackr/README.md

 Live chat requires a WebSocket connection to allow for an interactive communication between the user's browser and the server via a bidirectional binary protocol.
 Action Cable was introduced in Rails 5.1 as a means to integrate WebSocket connections; it's a fullstack implementation that involves a client-side JavaScript framework and a server-side Ruby framework.

-The Wookiee React/Redux frontend is responsible for sending POST requests to the server at which point a messages controller is instantiated to handle and persist the message to the database as well as to send a JSON response back to the wookiee frontend to update the Redux state.
+The slackr React/Redux frontend is responsible for sending POST requests to the server at which point a messages controller is instantiated to handle and persist the message to the database as well as to send a JSON response back to the slackr frontend to update the Redux state.

 When a message is created, it's then broadcasted to the channel it belongs to; the model for messages is polymorphic as it may belong to either a channel or direct/group message.